jazzband/sorl-thumbnail/docs/index.rst

         photo = ImageWithThumbnailsField(upload_to='profiles',
                                          thumbnail={'size': (50, 50)})

-A template (passed an instance of 'MyModel') would simply use something like:
+A template (passed an instance of *MyModel*) would simply use something like:
 ``<img src="{{ my_model.photo.thumbnail }}" alt="{{ my_model.name }}" />`` or
 it could use the :ref:`simple-html-tag`.